Muppet Treasure Island: Plot

 The group engages the remaining pirates in a sword fight on the beach with Sweetums defecting to Smollett's side until only Silver is left standing, but he surrenders when he finds himself outnumbered.
-While the pirates are imprisoned, Silver discovers he still has Mr. Arrow's keys and tries to escape with the treasure during the night.
+While the pirates are imprisoned, Silver discovers that he still has Mr. Arrow's keys and tries to escape with the treasure during the night.
 Jim confronts him and threatens to give his position away, while Silver draws his pistol.
-In a tearful standoff, neither can bring themselves to follow their threats, and Jim allows Silver to leave as long as they never cross paths again, much to their disappointment.
+Neither of them can bring themselves to follow their threats, so Jim allows Silver to leave as long as they never cross paths again.
 Silver rows away, but not before returning Jim's compass to him and complimenting his kind heart.
 However, Mr. Arrow informs Jim and Smollett that the boat Silver used was not seaworthy, and Silver is later stranded on Treasure Island.

-The crew of the Hispaniola sails away into the sunset, but not before some scuba-diving rat tourists Rizzo brought to the ship earlier recover the treasure from the sea.
+Jim becomes the honorary captain of the Hispaniola, which sails back to England, but not before some scuba-diving rat tourists Rizzo brought to the ship earlier recover the treasure from the sea.